-Interlink can help companies cut down to some real big savings by understanding the nuances of Azure licensing and the different programs—Hybrid Use Benefits for Windows, SQL and reserved instances.
+Interlink can help companies find big savings by understanding the nuances of Azure licensing and the different programs—Hybrid Use Benefits for Windows, SQL and Reserved Instances.
 In addition, we will help with sizing the workloads appropriately by utilizing our Path to Azure Assessment methodology.
 Plus, we will work hard to find programs at Microsoft that can cover or reduce the cost of these engagements.

 Interested in learning more?
 View our similar blog: Azure Active Directory: Finding the Best Plan.

 About the author